ExoCode33/One-Piece-Leveling-Bot/RAILWAY_CONGIG.md

 # Railway Environment Variables Configuration

-This guide shows you how to configure all XP values and role rewards through Railway environment variables without redeploying.
+This guide shows you how to configure all XP values, formulas, voice settings, and role rewards through Railway environment variables to match your dashboard settings.

 ## 🚀 **Quick Setup in Railway**

 1. Go to your Railway project dashboard
 2. Click on your bot service
 3. Go to **"Variables"** tab
 4. Add all the variables below